Norbiton: Ideal City is notable for its proliferation of emblems, as for instance the following:

 Emblems in the Ideal City, then, are as the tattoos on the flesh of South Sea Islanders, or the tattered much-consulted lists of obsessives, or the freshly chiselled inscriptions on tombstones: they are a way, not of remembering, or memorialising, but of placating the memory.
 Write something down and you need no longer carry it in your head.
 It is out there, in the known world.
 You can forget it.

-In the Albert, Clarke shows us his tattoos.
+In The Albert, Clarke shows us his tattoos.

 I have just returned from some work in the Kelley garden, an aggravating day uprooting a bramble bush.
 Clarke had been present, and had at one point unnecessarily taken his shirt off.
 I mention this now to Hunter Sidney, and Clarke hoiks up his T-shirt, as if called on to corroborate in a court of law.

-He is by no means a Chakotay among men, or a Queequeg; his doughy albino flesh against the sickly cuprous green of the tattoos, welded to the inexpert workmanship of the designs (which were started by an artist friend in Rome, and finished by his girlfriend Mandy, who not only completed the design and provided the inscription, but also stretched her more ornate and uninhibited hand over the hesitant scratchings of her forebear or, as Clarke put it, freshened them up) – in short, the tattoos are not a particularly pretty sight.
+He is by no means a Chakotay among men, or a Queequeg; his doughy albino flesh against the sickly cuprous green of the tattoos, welded to the inexpert workmanship of the designs (which were started by an artist friend in Rome, and finished by his girlfriend Mandy, who not only completed the design and provided the inscription, but also stretched her more ornate and uninhibited hand over the hesitant scratchings of her forebear or, as Clarke puts it, freshened them up) – in short, the tattoos are not a particularly pretty sight.

 However, they have an emblematic status.
 They are located in a cluster over his left shoulder blade, and are underwritten by a brief motto-like inscription, homo, fuge!
 They are, in order, an Egyptian ankh (although Clarke calls it an’omunculus), a lithium atom – both the work of his artist friend in Rome – and an anchor.

 He talks us briefly through them.
 The ankh, he says, stands for the vita comtemplativa (as explained to him by his Roman friend); the lithium atom is the ‘material basis of life’ (lithium, because three electrons worked better than, say, one, or seven, although at first glance the design resembles a childish flower); the anchor he passes over.
 Perhaps it is just an anchor.
-The motto, homo fuge! is of course from Marlowe’s Faust: it appears in his congealing blood when he signs away his soul.
+The motto, homo fuge! is from Marlowe’s Faust: it appears in his congealing blood when he signs away his soul.
 Clarke seems to interpret it as a general lament on the restless of his life ('omunculus fuge!)

 Neither Clarke’s tattoos nor what I have called the emblems of the Ideal City are emblems, strictly understood: they are closer, in total-emblem-space (see glossary), to the region of what are called devises, or imprese.
 An impresa was, among other things, personal to an individual rather than general to a moral problem, and was typically bi-partite (motto and image) rather than tri-partite.